Adopted March 1999

-Voting rights shall be extended to all members of the Department Senate who are present at Senate meetings at the time of the vote.
+Meetings: Voting rights shall be extended to all members of the Department Senate from the faculty constituency who are present at Senate meetings at the time of the vote.
 The Chair or the Chair's designee shall preside over Senate meetings; the Chair shall have no vote, except to break a tie in a vote.

 Forty percent (40%) of the faculty constituency who are on full-time duty at the University shall constitute a quorum of the Senate.
 Faculty members who are on sabbatical leave or on leave of absence shall not be counted as members of the faculty constituency for purposes of determining a quorum, although they may attend meetings and vote if they so choose.